 Prof Goran Nenadic

-Prof Goran Nenadic leads work package 2.1: Generating structured data from outpatient clinic letters using text-mining.
+Prof Goran Nenadic leads work package 2.1: Generating medical information from rheumatology outpatient clinic letters.

 Prof Goran Nenadic | The University of Manchester